 About Phyllis

-Phyllis Chesler, Ph.D, is an Emerita Professor of Psychology at City University of New York.
-She is a best-selling author, a legendary feminist leader, and a retired psychotherapist.
+Phyllis Chesler, Ph.D., is an Emerita Professor of Psychology at City University of New York.
+She is a best-selling author, a legendary feminist leader, and a retired academic and psychotherapist.
 She has lectured and organized political, legal, religious, and human rights campaigns in the United States, Canada, Europe, Israel, Central Asia, and the Far East.

-In addition to books, Chesler currently writes for her Substack newsletter, which has nearly 5,000 subscribers and a monthly readership of about 40,000.
+In addition to books, Chesler currently writes for her Substack newsletter, which has nearly 5,000 followers and a monthly readership of more than 40,000.
 Her posts are routinely picked up by other publications.
-By sharing excerpts of her work on social media, Chesler has amassed a devoted following of some 40,000 followers across various platforms.
+Coincidentally, at Dignity, an online academic journal, Chesler’s work has been downloaded 40,000 times by users from around the world.
+By sharing excerpts of her work on social media (Facebook, LinkedIn, X.com, Instagram, etc.), Chesler has amassed a following of some 35,000 followers across various platforms.
+In addition, Dr. Chesler's work has been cited 7,000 times on ACADEMIA.EDU and Google Scholar, where it has been accessed by academics from 97 different countries, including Pakistan, Turkey, Egypt, Israel, India, Brazil, Mexico, North America, and in Europe (Bulgaria, Finland, France, Germany, Iceland, Romania, Italy, Slovakia, Spain, Sweden, the UK, etc.)

-Dr. Chesler’s work has been translated into many European languages, including French, German, Dutch, Italian, Swedish, Portuguese, Polish, and Russian, and into Japanese, Chinese, Korean, Hebrew, Farsi, and Arabic, and has been cited more than 5,000 times in academic journals around the world.
+Dr. Chesler’s work has been translated into many European languages, including French, German, Dutch, Italian, Swedish, Portuguese, Polish, and Russian, and into Japanese, Chinese, Korean, Hebrew, Farsi, and Arabic.

 Some of her feminist activism includes the following: